MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/deployment-acceleration/discipline-improvement.md

 - Evaluate your [Deployment Acceleration toolchain](toolchain.md) options and implement a hybrid strategy that is appropriate to your organization.
 - Develop a draft Architecture Guidelines document and distribute to key stakeholders.
 - Educate and involve the people and teams affected by the development of Architecture Guidelines.
-- Train development teams and IT staff to understand DevSecOps principles and strategies and the importance of fully automated deployments in the Deployment Acceleration Discpline.
+- Train development teams and IT staff to understand DevSecOps principles and strategies and the importance of fully automated deployments in the Deployment Acceleration Discipline.

 **Potential activities:**